 On December 2, 1984, my Gigi Karatchuk died at the age of 67.
 Our Baba died two years before him when I was six years old.
 I always understood death, but trying to process grief and primary school math is complex.
 Decades later, we lost our maternal grandparents, and those emotions resurfaced.

 Losing grandparents is difficult, and it’s unique for each person.
 There isn’t a time limit because grief shouldn’t end.
 You will forever feel the loss when there’s an empty chair.
-You will have your moments, and you have your memories.
+You will have your moments, and you memories.
 Embrace your loss.
 And don’t be afraid to cry.